Global Covid cases near 237 million

-Besides, 278 fresh deaths since Tuesday have pushed up the death toll to 449,538.
-A total of 151 deaths were reported from the southern state of Kerala, the most affected state in India.
+Besides, 277 fresh deaths since Tuesday have pushed up the death toll to 450,160.
+A total of 151 deaths were reported from the southern state of Kerala, the most affected.

 Situation in Bangladesh

-Twenty-three more people died of Covid-19 and 703 new cases were detected in 24 hours till Wednesday morning.
+Covid-19 in Bangladesh claimed 12 more lives and infected 663 others in 24 hours till Thursday morning.

-On Tuesday, the country logged 23 Covid-linked deaths and 694 fresh cases.
+The single-day daily death toll is the lowest since 17 March this year when the country recorded 11 Covid-related deaths.

-With this, the daily-case positivity rate slightly rose to 2.88 per cent from Tuesday’s 2.72 per cent, said the Directorate General of Health Services (DGHS).
+The fresh cases were detected after 22,321 samples were tested, which have slightly increased the daily case positivity rate to 2.97 per cent from Wednesday’s 2.88 per cent, said the Directorate General of Health Services (DGHS).

 According to the World Health Organization (WHO), if the daily-case positivity rate remains at 5 per cent or below for 14 days, it is considered safe for mass unlocking.